titenkov/docker-sync-action/README.md

 This github action syncs your docker images across registries 🤹‍♀️

 Schedule an automatic workflow, which will ensure that docker images from different registries (or repositories) are in sync.
+This github action is using [Skopeo](https://github.com/containers/skopeo) command line utility under the hood.

 ```yaml
 - uses: titenkov/docker-sync-action@v1